Program

 What this is not trying to be

 It's not a replacement for school, and it's not a credential.
-It's not trying to out-compete universities or bootcamps at the thing they already do reasonably well.
+It's not trying to out-compete universities or bootcamps at the thing they already do reasonably well — and it's not claiming that conventional mentorship, coaching, or career programs can't help.
 It's specifically aimed at the part of formation that depended on a real job existing to deliver it, and that's becoming less reliable to count on.

 How this fits .org and .io

-This apprenticeship lives on ai-transformation.org — the Harvest Hub community face of this work — because it is about formation, judgment, and experience shared in the open.
+This apprenticeship lives on ai-transformation.org — the community knowledge commons face of this work — because it is about formation, judgment, and experience shared in the open.
 It is not a corporate product or a credential funnel.

 ai-transformation.io is a separate editorial portal for enterprise leaders: Three Gaps frameworks, playbooks, and assessment.
 It does not run this apprenticeship, and this program is not enterprise AI transformation consulting.
 The two domains share infrastructure but serve different audiences.